onsonr/nebula/README.md

 If that's not what you're trying to do, the [documentation website](https://shoelace.style) is where you want to be.

-### What are you using to build Shoelace?
+### How are Sonr components built?

-Components are built with [LitElement](https://lit-element.polymer-project.org/), a custom elements base class that provides an intuitive API and reactive data binding.
-The build is a custom script with bundling powered by [esbuild](https://esbuild.github.io/).
+Components are built with [LitElement](https://lit-element.polymer-project.org/) for reactive web components, integrated with Sonr's design system and custom icon libraries specifically created for cryptocurrency and blockchain interfaces.
+The build process uses [esbuild](https://esbuild.github.io/) for efficient bundling.

 ### Forking the Repo